encolajs/encolajs-enforma/docs/schema-forms/schema-reference.md

 As an alternative to providing validation rules through the `rules` prop, Enforma allows you to embed validation rules directly within your schema definition.
 This approach keeps validation logic close to field definitions and simplifies form configuration.

+>[!WARNING]
+> The `rules` and `messages` attributes work only when using Encola Validator.
+> If you are using Zod, Yup or Valibot you have to pass the validator object to the form that you have to construct separately.
+> You might want to create your own `createXYZValidatorFromSchema()` function if the form schema is passed from the server as a JSON

 ### Defining Rules in Schema

 Each field in your schema can include a `rules` property with validation rules in string format: